ZNixian/RollerGame/readme.md

 ** ROLLER GAME **
 -----------------

-Find the JAR file in the "out" directory
+Find the JAR file in the "bin" directory
 You do need the lib directory as well.